The customer feedback loop is a term that you may have heard before. But what is it?

 More and more companies are turning to a customer-centric strategy to differentiate themselves from the competition through the customer experience.
 The approach focuses on placing the customer at the center of the business, which means closing the feedback loop.

 While surveys like NPS, CSAT, CES, or market research can be valuable tools for understanding your customer base, each comes with its challenges.
 For companies struggling to achieve high enough response rates, this raises statistical validation issues based on sample size, making the data collected less actionable.
+A comprehensive data asset management strategy fosters trust, minimizes risks, and empowers businesses to harness the full potential of their customer data.

 For this reason, more and more companies with a voice of the customer programs have focused on listening and trying to close the feedback loop by listening to their needs.